 Japan's travel agents have named Kusatsu Onsen the best in the country for well over a decade.
-Located in the highlands of western Gunma, Kusatsu is a haven for winter sports and hot springs, with mountain trails opening up for volcanic exploration.
+Located in the highlands of western Gunma, Kusatsu is a haven for winter sports and hot springs.
 The healing waters are the big draw, but the landscape of this region is ideal for taking long nature walks.

 - Bathe in some of the most famous hot springs in Japan

 How to Get There

 Kusatsu Onsen is easily accessible by train and bus from Tokyo and Nagano.

 Train: JR trains run from Ueno in Tokyo to Naganohara-Kusatsuguchi Station (two and a half hours).
 A JR bus will then take you to Kusatsu Onsen Bus Terminal in 25 minutes.

 Bus: The Joshu Yumeguri-go buses run directly from Shinjuku Bus Terminal to Kusatsu Onsen daily (three hours and 45 minutes).

 Two buses run from Karuizawa (Nagano Prefecture) to Kusatsu Onsen daily.
 The Kusakaru bus takes just over an hour from Karuizawa to the Kusatsu Onsen Bus Terminal.
 The Seibu Kogen bus runs from Karuizawa to Manza Onsen and Onioshidashi before reaching the Kusatsu Onsen Bus Terminal.